5 Things to Know About Sustainable Clothing

-At Gen Woo, our Circular for All collection features clothing that is biodegradable and made of natural cellulose fabrics, cotton, and Tencel.
-Cotton fibers are the purest form of cellulose and are known as nature’s most abundant polymer.
+At Gen Woo, our collections features clothing that is biodegradable and made of natural cellulose fabrics, cotton, and Tencel.
+Cotton fibres are the purest form of cellulose and are known as nature’s most abundant polymer.
 Organic or recycled cotton is the most sustainable way to wear cotton.

-Tencel is a type of rayon as well as a brand name for a set of fibers called lyocell and modal.
-Tencel fabric is made from wood, but the finished fiber is man-made with a soft, silky, breathable feel.
-Tencel is a very high-quality, sustainable product with cool fibers that are highly absorbent.
+Tencel is a type of rayon as well as a brand name for a set of fibres called lyocell and modal.
+Tencel fabric is made from wood, but the finished fibre is man-made with a soft, silky, breathable feel.
+Tencel is a very high-quality, sustainable product when sourced from responsibly ran forests with cool fibres that are highly absorbent.

 The first sign that a brand is sustainable is written on its clothing label.
 Materials used by sustainable clothing brands should be made from recyclable, renewable materials like linen, hemp, Tencel, cotton, or other provisional greige fabric.
 Greige fabric is an unbleached, unfinished material that comes directly from a loom or knitting machine.
-Also, check to see if the label says their dyes are natural – textile dyes are very toxic to both your skin and the environment.
+Also, check to see if the factory that the clothes are from are certified.

 Truly sustainable brands are transparent about their supply chains, environmental impact, and ethical practices.
 Most will even include reports on their website and let you know their progress towards becoming more sustainable.
 Company websites are a wealth of knowledge for information, including a company’s mission, founders, shareholders, and certifications.